mikeboers/PyTomCrypt/README.md

     >>> from tomcrypt import mac

-All MAC operations are in the `tomcrypt.mac` module.
-This module contains a `MAC` class which contains all state required for a MAC, and a convenience function for every MAC provided.
+This module contains a `MAC` class, and a convenience function for every MAC provided.

     >>> mymac = mac.MAC('hmac', 'sha256', 'secret')
     >>> # OR